 Triage continues to push his healing ability to it's limit in situations where he joins the X-Men at a pro mutant rally, and Cyclops and the team attacked by a new type of sentinel.
 He goes on to heal the young Cyclops of the past from a near death after he was hit from a Sentinel blast, bringing the current Cyclops back to existence.

-Christopher's powers involve the ability to heal people, and even revive them from the dead.
+Healing: Triage's powers involve the ability to heal people, and even revive them from the dead.
 He can mend broken bones and open wounds in a matter of seconds, and with concentration heal internal injuries.
 He does not need to be aware of what the injury is in order to heal it, as long as he can physically contact the injured he can heal them.
 His healing is both shown and mentioned to be at an almost instant result; faster than mutants with self healing mutations like Wolverine can heal himself.
-The more he heals, the more physically exerted he becomes.